Inaugural Satchwell Lecture - 8 October

-BBC Director General Tony Hall, Lord Hall of Birkenhead, will deliver the inaugural Satchwell Lecture, organised by the Society of Editors, at Stationers' Hall on Monday 8 October.
+BBC Director General Lord Tony Hall delivered the inaugural Satchwell Lecture on the evening of Monday 8 October.

 [ back ]